LeaderbotX400/chatbot-experiments/README.md

 **_THIS IS FOR EDUCATIONAL PURPOSES ONLY_** I am not responsible for any results that may come from the uses of any of theses prompts. **Use at your own risk**

+## Want to help?
+Feel free to create issues, make pull requests, or fork this repo!

 ## Table of contents

 - Experiments